 That being said, there must be something to their madness!
 Why not master the language, talk to some Japanese financial guru, and find out?

 For such a small country, the Japanese sure do get around – especially on the internet!
 In fact, Japanese is the third most widely used language on the net, after English and Chinese.
 That’s pretty impressive for people who make up not even 2% of the global population!

 Due to such a large online community and the prevalence of the internet itself, it is in your best interest to learn Japanese for the sake of connecting with more people online.

 Not only do you get access to millions of potential helpful acquaintances, but you also get access to thousands of interesting and beneficial sites, like job searching or education.
 Test your luck by searching for something cool online in Japanese and see what you come up with!

 Become a Karaoke Boss

 This reason will be especially useful for anyone living in Japan and seeking even more reasons to learn Japanese!
-Karaoke, or カラオケ as it is termed in Japanese, is one of the most popular past times for young natives.
+Karaoke, or カラオケ as it is termed in Japanese, is one of the most popular times for young natives.
 It’s definitely something that your friends will want to do at some point–it may even be a regular routine.

-And we’re not just talking about modern technology – Japan has an outstanding list of ancient technologies that have withstood the test of time and is still around today.
+And we’re not just talking about modern technology – Japan has an outstanding list of ancient technologies that have withstood the test of time and are still around today.
 It is by far the leading country on the globe when it comes to the number of companies that are hundreds of years old.

 Conquer Your Goals